 The doctoral programs in higher education are driven by these core values:

 - A Christian worldview that enables students to become “big-picture thinkers” who are people of character and integrity

-- A strengths-based perspective of learning and leadership that encourages students to become the persons they were created to be
+- An appreciative perspective of learning and leadership that nurtures talent and encourages students to become the persons they were created to be

 - A commitment to rigorous research that makes a difference in real-world settings

-- A passion for learning and student success
+- A passion for learning and student thriving

 - A commitment to mentoring doctoral students academically, personally, and spiritually

-For the Ph.D. program, completed applications with all supporting documentation received by January 31 will receive priority consideration for July admission.
+For the Ph.D. program, completed applications with all supporting documentation received by January 31 will receive priority consideration for July admission and be eligible for scholarships.
 The final application deadline is May 1.

 For the Ed.D. program, completed applications with all supporting documentation received by January 31 will receive priority consideration for May admission.
 The final application deadline is April 1.

 Note: Applications for both programs are reviewed on a rolling basis and are accepted until the new cohort has been finalized.

 Upon invitation, doctoral applicants complete an interview with at least one member of the doctoral faculty.
 The purpose of the interview is to discuss career and education goals, evaluate the match of the program to the student, and ascertain, at least initially, the applicant’s potential for success in the doctoral program.

 Applicants must meet department and university criteria for admission; admission to the university is the first step in the process, but it does not guarantee admission to the doctoral program.